capillariesio/capillaries/README.md

 Wait until all containers are started and Cassandra is fully initialized (it will log something like `Created default superuser role 'cassandra'`).
 Now Capillaries is ready to process data.

-Navigate to `http://localhost:8080`, click "New run" and start a new data processing run with the following parameters:
+Navigate to `http://localhost:8080`, click "New run" and start a new data processing run with the following parameters (no tabs or spaces allowed):

 | Field | Value |
 |- | - |